yit6/access-point/README.md

-# Access point
+# Quacc.us

+Entry to HACK.COMS 2024

 ## Building
-Run `npm run build` in the ui directory to building the svelte project.
+Run `npm install` followed by `npm run build` in the ui directory to building the svelte project.
+Run `mkdir data` in the api directory to provide a location for the database.
-Run `cargo run` in the api directory to run the api and serve the bundled svelte project
+Run `cargo run` in the api directory to run the api and serve the bundled svelte project.